Saari Residence in Mynämäki, Finland

 The processing of applications is based on peer review.
 After the deadline for applications, applications will be assessed by experts in different artistic disciplines.

-Based on the evaluator’s proposals, the Advisory Board of the Saari Residence will make a proposal to the Board of Trustees of Kone Foundation regarding the residency recipients and their timetable.
-The Board of Trustees will make decisions on the recipients of the residencies in its June meeting.
+Based on the evaluator’s proposals, the Board of Trustees of Kone Foundation will make decisions on the recipients of the residencies in its June meeting.
 The list of grantees will be published on our website soon after, in mid-June.
 The grantees will be notified by email and mail, and their names will be included in the Foundation’s annual report.

 The Kone Foundation’s Board of Trustees does not state the reasons for individual funding decisions or publish the names of the evaluators, as we wish to allow and encourage the anonymous evaluators and peer reviewers make their funding suggestions freely.

-The evaluation of residency applications and funding decisions are based on, among other things, the priorities of the Kone Foundation’s strategy, the artistic merit of the applicant, the feasibility and topicality of the project applied for, and many practical aspects such as the limited accommodation capacity of the residency and the number of working spaces, as well as the applicant’s wishes regarding working space and time.
+The evaluation of residency applications and funding decisions are based on, among other things, the priorities of the Kone Foundation’s strategy, the artistic merit of the applicant, the feasibility and topicality of the project applied for, and many practical aspects such as the limited accommodation capacity of the residency, as well as the applicant’s wishes regarding time.
 In addition, the Saari Residence implements Kone Foundation’s task to promote Finnish research and artistic work in Finland, and about half of the residency recipients are artists living in Finland, regardless of their nationality.

 Read more about the evaluation and decisions